kh4n10/firstProject/readMe.md

 **Milestones for the game:**

 * By the end of day 2 have a basic version of the game that functions.
-* By the end of day 3 add styling and extra functions such as: reset button, timer and display the score.
+* By the end of day 3 add styling and extra functions such as: reset button, timer and display the scores.
 * By the end of day 4 style to perfection and complete coding.

 During the course of the week, the ReadMe.md file was updated at the end of every day, with the presentation being prepared towards the end of day 4.

 ####The Code
 When it came to writing the code, the first step I took was to write comments in the index.html and main.js files.
-This gave me time to think through, what do I need to do? and how do I need to go about making the code flow and function without repeating code?.
+This gave me time to think through, what do I need to do? and how do I need to go about making the code flow and function without repeating code?

 The key features of my code were as follows: